manifoldfinance/wallet_switchNetworkRpcProvider/README.md

 If the wallet does not have a concept of an active RPC Provider, the wallet **MUST** reject the request.

+If an RPC method defined in a finalized EIP is not supported, it **SHOULD** be rejected with a 4200 error per the Provider Errors section below, or an appropriate error per the RPC method's specification.

 ### Examples

 These examples use JSON-RPC, but the method could be implemented using other RPC